-4. Recognize each other's achievements.
+4. Recognise each other's achievements.
 "I've been fortunate in my career to have worked with exceptionally talented mentors who have demonstrated the power of uplifting women in the workplace and celebrating accomplishments – big or small," says Karen Wentworth, SVP, Global Corporate Communications.
-"When we recognize each other's achievements, unique talents and perspectives, we have the power to drive unity and change for the better."
+"When we recognise each other's achievements, unique talents and perspectives, we have the power to drive unity and change for the better."

-Not only can recognition boost confidence – it can lead to increased motivation and improved retention while lifting an organization's reputation.
+Not only can recognition boost confidence – it can lead to increased motivation and improved retention while lifting an organisation's reputation.

 5. Don't just talk about diversity and inclusion – do something about it.
 Patty Boujoukos, Chief Compliance Officer, says leading companies don't just talk about diversity and inclusion; they back it up with action.